-A lifetime of interest in horses results in an understanding of a million issues swept into the equestrian world, particularly those relating to contractual obligations land ownership, leases, event management, workplace disputes, warranties on sale and purchase, veterinary services and many more.
+I have a lifetime of interest in horses.
+Although never a top-level competitive rider, both personally and as a solicitor, I have come across million of those annoying disputes relating to contractual obligations, land ownership, leases, event management, workplace disputes, warranties on sale and purchase, veterinary services and many more.

 I have kept, and ridden horses on and off for many years.
 I have accumulated a broad knowledge of many things from the quality of hay to cross-country course safety.
 I shall understand what you are talking about when you explain to me the issues in your dispute.

 Despite all that, I do not put myself forward as an equestrian expert, but rather as an experienced solicitor and mediator with an understanding of human nature.